vipulnaik/working-drafts/eaf/levels-of-donation.md

 pre-tax/post-tax nuance but the basic point stands).
 How much upside you have here depends on how much of your saving you're currently allocating for donation.
-My rough sense is that this can likely get you up from tier 1 to tier 2, and in some cases up from tier 2 to tier 3, but rarely further.
+My rough sense is that this can likely get you up from level 1 to level 2, and in some cases up from level 2 to level 3, but rarely further.
 But if you're already a billionaire and just haven't thought about donation much, then you have more room to grow.